 Another study shows 95% of adults and children have tested positive for toxic chemicals in their blood.

-Did you know 50% of all illnesses is due to poor indoor air quality.
+Did you know 50% of all illnesses are due to poor indoor air quality?

 So let’s take a look at what quick and easy things you can do to make the kitchen a healthier place to be in.